Casdin Capital

 Seed Round in 2021

-Palamedrix is a biotechnology company based in San Diego, California, founded in 2017 by Shane Bowen.
-The company focuses on developing a multi-omic platform that utilizes DNA nanotechnology to enhance advancements in life science and medicine.
-By providing comprehensive data, Palamedrix aims to deliver innovative solutions for biomedical applications, enabling healthcare professionals and patients to obtain an accurate and complete view of an individual's biochemistry through a single test.
+Palamedrix is a biotechnology company founded in 2017 by Shane Bowen and based in San Diego, California.
+It specializes in developing a multi-omic platform that aims to advance life sciences and medicine.
+By leveraging DNA nanotechnology, Palamedrix creates solutions for biomedical applications that provide comprehensive data.
+This innovative platform enables healthcare professionals and patients to obtain a detailed and accurate understanding of an individual's biochemistry through a single test, thereby enhancing diagnostic capabilities and treatment options.

 Pipeline Therapeutics